kfollmer24/kfollmer24.github.io/index.md

     3. Signed Concussion and Sudden Cardiac Arrest Awarness Form
     4. Academic Eligibility
 * HELP WANTED: Volunteer officials for JV games.
 No experience necessary, 16 - 88 y.o.
 We need your help for one game or all of them.
 Contact Coach K if interested.
+* Awaiting JV Schedule details from the school district

 _HOST students will be excused at 5:25   for their bus_